Struggling with stress, worry or anxiety? Don't go it alone. We're here to help.

 - Faculty and staff should consult resources on supporting students in distress by going to the Red Folder on their campus issued computer or the Red Folder website.

-- Faculty and staff can contact Dr. Daniel Raedel, the college’s embedded therapist, if you would like to discuss topics related to health and wellness for students, such as supporting students in a class after trauma has occurred.
-Learn more about Dr. Raedel or contact Dr. Raedel by email.
+- Faculty and staff can contact the college’s embedded therapist, or any other CAPS counselor, if you would like to discuss topics related to health and wellness for students, such as supporting students in a class after trauma has occurred.
+Contact CAPS at 303-492-2277 for more information.